 Thompson, Malachi Richard(born: 1949 - died: 2006)

 Thompson graduated from Governor's State University with a B.A in composition.
-He played with a number of bands before becoming a member of the Association for the Advancement of Creative Musicians (AACM) in 1968 [founded in Chicago, IL].
+He played with a number of bands before becoming a member of the Association for the Advancement of Creative Musicians (AACM) [founded in Chicago] in 1968.
 Thompson was also a member of Operation Breadbasket Big Band [Chicago], a division of the Southern Christian Leadership Council that played at rallies and marches.

-Malachi R. Thompson also toured and recorded in Europe with Archie Shepp's band.
-He was a founding member of Bowie's Hot Trumpet Repertory Company [later named Brass Fantasy], and he founded the Freebop Band in 1978.
+Thompson also toured and recorded in Europe with Archie Shepp's band.
+He was a founding member of Bowie's Hot Trumpet Repertory Company [later called Brass Fantasy], and he founded the Freebop Band in 1978.

-For more see "Malachi Thompson, trumpeter, 56," New York Times, 07/20/2006, The Arts/Cultural Desk section, p.
+For more see "Malachi Thompson, trumpeter, 56," New York Times, 7/20/2006, The Arts/Cultural Desk section, p.
 7; and "Malachi Thompson" in the Oxford Music Online Database.